Illinois State University

 Nominations of tenured faculty members in positions are made from each academic department/school.
 Department Chairs/School Directors may serve on the Panel of Ten.
 These nominations are accompanied by a one-page vita for the nominee and are sent to the Academic Senate Office for transmission to all Academic Senate members before the election.

-Beginning in the Spring of 1994, the election of this panel for a one-year term will occur during the second April meeting of the Academic Senate following standard Academic Senate election procedures.
-Only tenure line faculty may be elected as members of the committee.
-Faculty members may not be elected to this Panel for more than three consecutive one-year terms, nor shall a faculty member serve as Chairperson of more than one selection committee during an academic year.
+Election of this panel for a one-year term will occur during the second April meeting of the Academic Senate following standard Academic Senate election procedures.
+Only tenured faculty may be elected as members of the committee.
+Faculty members may not be elected to this Panel for more than three consecutive one-year terms, nor shall a faculty member serve as Chairperson of more than one selection committee during each term.
 Panel members may not be members of the Academic Senate.
+The term of service for Panel of Ten members begins on May 1 annually.

 Athletics Council Bylaws